Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/99-Glossary.md

 * **MDSD** - See Model-Driven Software Development
 * **Meta class** - Instance of a meta model element in the form of a generated class.
 * **Meta meta model** - Defines possible elements and relations for meta models.
 * **Meta model** - Abstract syntax of a domain-specific language.
-Is created based on a meta meta model in the meta modeling process.
+Is created based on a meta meta model in the meta modelling process.
-* **Meta modeling** - Abstract definition of the core concepts of a domain in the form of meta models.
+* **Meta modelling** - Abstract definition of the core concepts of a domain in the form of meta models.
 Based on findouts in the domain analysis.
 * **Meta Object Facility** - Standard for meta meta models, adopted by the Object Management Group.
 * **Model** - A simplifying presentation of structures, functionalities and progress forms.
 Represents an application in the model-driven software development which is described in an abstract form.
 * **Model-Based** - In model-based systems models are the „base“ for an application.
 They serve for documentation and basis for generating a program skeleton.